jacobjshelp/better-weather/README.md

 # For the devs:
+This is a NextJS application written in TypeScript.
+It uses Tailwind for the styling, and vitest as testing framework.
+The production build is deployed on Vercel.
-This is a NextJS application designed to be consumed on a smart phone.
+It is intended to be consumed on a smart phone.

 ### To run it locally:
 - clone the repo